kemalyst/kemalyst/README.md

 Controller.
 If the request is not a WebSocket upgrade request, it will pass-through and call the second one that will return the html page.

-To see a full example application, checkout
+To see an example application, checkout
 [Chat Kemalyst](https://github.com/drujensen/chat-kemalyst)

 ### Mailers